Nolan Arenado Player Props: Cardinals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the second-ranked team ERA among all MLB pitching staffs (3.60).
+- The Yankees' 3.65 team ERA ranks third across all MLB pitching staffs.

-- Yankees pitchers combine to surrender 87 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- Yankees pitchers combine to allow 90 total home runs at a rate of 1.1 per game (to rank 13th in the league).

-- His most recent time out came on Saturday against the Texas Rangers, when the right-hander threw six scoreless innings while giving up five hits.
+- The righty last appeared on Sunday against the Texas Rangers, when he went 4 2/3 innings, allowing three earned runs while giving up nine hits.

-- The 29-year-old has amassed a 5.25 ERA and 8 strikeouts per nine innings in seven games this season, while allowing a batting average of .271 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.